Amirzamani4096/Lung-Cancer-Detection/README.md

 The proposed feature map enters a region proposal network (RPN) and obtains a set of rectangular-shaped nodule proposals, each of which has a score in the output.
 The proposed network of the region consists of a fully convolutional network.
 In the false-positive reduction stage, the selected proposed regions are input into a 2D deep convolutional neural network (2D DCNN) is designed to reduce false-positive nodules.

 ## Files Discription

+This project encompasses a series of Jupyter notebooks designed for the detection and analysis of lung nodules from CT scan images.
+The aim is to leverage deep learning techniques to enhance the accuracy of lung nodule detection, which is crucial for early diagnosis and effective treatment.
+The project includes the following key components:

+1- Data_Acquisition.ipynb :

+The purpose of this program is to extract the annotations of each CT scan image from the RTSTRUCT file.
+The extracted data is then saved in an Excel file.
+Additionally, the code includes further data analysis and processing of the extracted annotations.
+In addition, this program extracts the slices containing nodules from the CT scan files and saves them in a folder named Dataset located in the program's directory.

+Important Note: In this program, the variable 'root_dir' holds the path to the RTSTRUCT folder, and the variable 'path' holds the path to the folder containing the CT scan files.

+2- Dataset_Builder.ipynb:

+The purpose of this program is to store all the information from CT scan files containing nodules in a file named 'data.pkl'.
+This file will later be used as input for model training.

+3- RPN_Model.ipynb:
+The goal of this program is to create and train the proposed RPN model.

+4- Results_RPN.ipynb:
+The goal of this program is to obtain test results from the trained RPN model.

+5- Patch_Builder.ipynb:
+The goal of running this code is to extract RoIs for input into the FPR model.
+Accordingly, the image patches along with their labels are stored in the Image_LUNG.pkl and Label_LUNG.pkl files.

+6- FPR_Model.ipynb:
+The goal of this program is to create and train the false positive reductin (FPR) model.

+7- Results_RPN+FPR.ipynb:

+The goal of this program is to obtain test results from the trained RPN+FPR model.

 ### ML
 #### ML